apache/trafficcontrol/docs/source/api/tenants.rst

 :id:          The integral, unique identifier of this tenant
 :name:        This tenant's name
 :parentId:    The integral, unique identifier of this tenant's parent
+:parentName:  The name of the parent of this tenant

 .. code-block:: http
 	:caption: Response Example